Photo Source: Anonymous

 |Affinity Bloc:||Southeast Asian Peoples|

 The Khmu Ou are easily the largest ethnic minority group in Laos.
-More than 450,000 live across a widespread area in northern Laos, spanning eleven provinces.
+They live across a widespread area in northern Laos, spanning eleven provinces.
 The largest concentrations are found in Houaphan, Phongsali and Vientiane provinces.
 Nearly all the Khmu people in Laos are Khmu Ou.

 There are several clans among the Khmu Ou.
 Each clan is named after a bird, mammal or vegetable.
 Members of the clan are not allowed to kill, eat or harm the animal or vegetable that their clan represents.

 In most locations the Khmu Ou live at the base of mountains and in forest valleys 400-800m (1,310-2,620 feet) above sea-level.
 They often live with or near the Hmong, Iu Mien, Lao and Pong.

 For centuries the Khmu Ou have been animists, worshiping various deities.
 Some of their principal spirits include the 'King spirit', the spirit of the house, forest, rivers, rice, and livestock.

 In addition, there aremany Khmu Ou Christians in Laos.
 Christians workers have seen the start of a people movement to Christ in recent years.
 More than half of the total number of professing Christians in the entire country of Laos are Khmu Ou.